ducktyper/OOView.js/README.md

 The code is written in Coffeescript but you can transpile it to Javascript and use it with Javascript, ES6 with Babel or any way you like.

-### How to use
+### 1 Min Tutorial
 #### 1: Copy ooview.js.coffee to your project.
-(if you need Javascript file, one quick way to transpile is using 'TRY COFFEESCRIPT' from coffeescript.org)
+(if you need a Javascript file, one quick way to transpile is using 'TRY COFFEESCRIPT' from coffeescript.org)

 #### 2: Create OOView HTML component (e.g. "score" component)